 Northern Illinois defeated Ball State, 192.925-191.125, to earn its first Mid-American Conference win of the season.

-For Morreale, the position of head coach represents the next step in a relationship with Northern Illinois University that goes back nearly 30 years, since he walked on to the men's gymnastics team in 1984.
-A native of Addison, Ill. who graduated from Addison Trail High School, he finished his NIU career by earning a pair of letters and serving as team captain in 1986-87.
+For Morreale, the position of head coach represents the next step in a relationship with Northern Illinois University that goes back 30 years, since he walked on to the men's gymnastics team in 1984.
+A native of Addison, Ill. who graduated from Addison Trail High School, he finished his NIU athletics career by earning a pair of letters and serving as team captain in 1986-87.

-"It's the culmination of a long journey that starts a new journey," Morreale said.
-"From being a student-athlete here, to going to work in the private sector to returning as an assistant coach, I've always been a Huskie and always followed Northern Illinois sports.
-When I came back (as an assistant coach), it felt so natural.
-I'm so honored and excited to be named head coach at Northern Illinois.
-I take pride in the program and look forward to bringing even more success to NIU Gymnastics, and greater recognition to the school."
+"From being a student-athlete here, to going to work in the private sector to returning as an assistant coach to now as head coach, I've always been a Huskie and always followed NIU Athletics," Morreale says.
+"I take pride in the program and look forward to bringing even more success to NIU Gymnastics, and greater recognition to the school."

 Prior to coming to NIU as assistant coach on a full-time basis, Morreale served as program director of the Energym Sports Campus in Sycamore, Ill. for 19 years, where he led that facility's preschool and school age gymnastics programs while working alongside his brother, Andy.
 A professional member of U.S.A.
 Gymnastics, Morreale has worked numerous summer camps, state clinics and regional training camps.

 He earned his bachelor's degree from NIU in family and individual development and is married to the former Lisa Swauger of Naperville, Ill., who serves as the coach of the NIU dance team, the Silverettes.
 The couple has three adult children, son Brandon and daughters Bailey and Brienne.